MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-performancediagnostics.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Determines the execution level for Windows Standby/Resume Performance Diagnostics.

 If you enable this policy setting, you must select an execution level from the dropdown menu.
 If you select problem detection and troubleshooting only, the Diagnostic Policy Service (DPS) will detect Windows Standby/Resume Performance problems and attempt to determine their root causes.
 These root causes will be logged to the event log when detected, but no corrective action will be taken.
 If you select detection, troubleshooting and resolution, the DPS will detect Windows Standby/Resume Performance problems and indicate to the user that assisted resolution is available.